-The charm, vividity, delicious food, natural wonders, wildlife, a treasure of the history and culture of India comes up with a few hiccups.
+Being the 7th largest nation in the world, India is a hotpot of delicious food, natural wonders, wildlife, history and culture – There is a lot to see, many things to do and much more to experience.
 So planning a trip to India is solving a Calculus problem.
 Once you solve it, your limits tend to infinity, and you will come back for more.

-Living in India since the 1990s and travelling across the nation, we are here to help you plan your trip to the most diverse country in the world -India.
+Living in India since the 1990s and travelling across the nation, we are here with the India Travel Planning guide for first-timers.

 Pick your style -Luxury to backpack, India can cater to all traveller’s styles.
-Keep a budget, see what style of travelling is feasible in India before planning.
+Keep a budget, and see what style of travelling is feasible in India before planning.
 I have travelled in India by bike mostly.
 Sahana prefers it to be by a car and a personal driver.
-You can choose to backpack.
+Many foreigners have backpacked throughout India.
 But for foreigners, I don’t recommend self-driven trips in India due to traffic issues.

 Pick experiences – High altitude treks to Textile exploration, you can do many things in India.
 Unless you travel to India for six months, you can’t do it at once across different states.

-My favourite cotton Ilkal handloom Saree in Making. -If you are a Fabric lover and researcher, you can come to India for the Textile tour solely.
+My favourite cotton Ilkal handloom Saree in Making. -If you are a Fabric lover and researcher, you can come to India for a Textile tour solely.

 Food is great everywhere – Irrespective of the states/regions, you will be rewarded with lots of tasty veg food & non-veg food.